 SCHEDULE OF CONDITION

-When agreeing a lease on a commercial property, a schedule of condition is one of the most valuable documents you can have in your file.
-Leases contain obligations for tenants to repair and maintain the property to an agreed standard.
-Usually, the lease will either require the tenant to repair and maintain the full interior and exterior of the building, or just the interior.
+When agreeing a lease on a commercial property, a schedule of condition is one of the most valuable documents you can possess.
+Commercial leases often contain obligations for tenants to repair and maintain the property to a certain standard.
+Usually, the lease will either require the tenant to repair and maintain the full interior and exterior of the property, or just the interior.

-A schedule of condition records the condition the property is in at the start of the lease.
-This helps to protect tenants against claims for existing damage and disrepair around the property caused by the previous occupiers.
+A schedule of condition records the condition the property is in before the lease commences.
+This helps to protect tenants against claims for existing damage and disrepair that was caused by the previous occupiers.
+In a lot of cases, this pre-existing damage can be quite extensive.

-A schedule of condition can not only help tenants to save thousands of pounds in repair bills – often tens of thousands on larger properties – it can also make the lease-end settlement process easier to resolve with the landlord.
-However, this document has to be comprehensive in order to offer the level of protection required.
+A schedule of condition can not only help tenants to save thousands of pounds in repair bills – often tens or hundreds of thousands on larger properties – it can also make the lease end settlement process easier to resolve with the landlord, by minimising the points of dispute.

 some schedules fall short of their intended impact because: